German Jordanian University

 - Student must sign a training contract with the company (Company-Student contract draft available at GJU’s Office for Industrial Links).

-Q. Which timelines do apply in the selection of student trainees for the Dual program?
+Q. Which timelines do apply in the selection of student trainees for the Work-Integrated Dual program?
 Candidates are chosen in a joint process between GJU and the partner companies.

 - First, GJU evaluates the student’s application to the Dual program.
 If the entrance and admission requirements of GJU are met, the application documents are forwarded to three companies which the student has preselected as preferred options for his/her practical phases.